 Here are some questions to help determine a child’s readiness to celebrate Reconciliation:

-• Attendance at three parent child sessions (held in October and November) Schedule
+- Attendance at 7 parent-child sessions (held in October and November)

-Celebration of the sacrament occurs on the first Saturday of December at 11am.
+Celebration of the sacrament usually occurs on the first Saturday of December at 11am.

 The Catholic Church teaches that Holy Eucharist is not a symbol, but the True Presence!
 It is Jesus Christ, Body, Blood, Soul and Divinity!